2019: the Year of Natural Fibers at Awbury!

 Natural fibers are the materials that supply much of our clothing, bedding, linens and other everyday products that support our lives. ❦ Natural fibers are renewable resources. ❦ If they are grown organically and sustainably, they enhance the lives of those who produce them and those who purchase them. ❦ Natural fibers decompose, naturally. ❦ They don’t give off plastic fibers which are then flushed into the waterways and oceans of the world. ❦ Natural fibers breathe. ❦ They act like a natural thermostat, wicking moisture away from the body when worn, and cooling it in hot weather.
 They are insulating.
 They make up the fabric of our everyday lives from the sheets we sleep on to mechanical strength fibers used in constructing the vehicles we drive.

-Awbury will be offering a variety of workshops and lectures to engage our community in learning about fibers and the plants and animals that provide them.
-Materials we will be exploring include; flax, cotton, wool, bamboo, silk, cattails, cashmere, wood and paper, willow, milkweed, and hemp.
+In 2019, Awbury offered a variety of workshops and lectures to engage our community in learning about fibers and the plants and animals that provide them.
+Materials we will explored include; flax, cotton, wool, bamboo, silk, cattails, cashmere, wood and paper, willow, milkweed, and hemp.

-Our core programming this year is in partnership with the Philadelphia Guild of Handweavers, who will lead monthly lectures and workshops.
+Our core programming was in partnership with the Philadelphia Guild of Handweavers, who led monthly lectures and workshops.
 PGHW is a non-profit organization whose mission is to foster the art and craft of weaving and the fiberarts.
 They are located in the Manayunk section of Philadelphia, and their motto is “We learn by doing and grow by sharing.”

-In addition to these monthly events the Cope House galleries will be exhibiting fiber arts throughout the year that explore not only the materials themselves but also social fabric,history, and cultural connections with natural fibers.
-Join us on February 23rd for “The Underground Railroad Quilt Code – Fact or Fiction?” – a lecture and workshop coinciding with the From Cotton to Quilts exhibit, created in partnership with the Johnson House Historic Site.
+In addition to these monthly events the Cope House galleries exhibited fiber arts throughout the year that explored not only the materials themselves but also social fabric, history, and cultural connections with natural fibers.

 Year of Natural Fibers Events: